Founder focus: Beth Noy of Plastic Freedom

 What piece of industry advice do you often hear that you disagree with and why?

 That you can’t be friends with your staff.
 Honestly, my staff are my world and the fact they respect me as a friend, as well as their boss, makes every single day a joy to come to work.
-I don’t expect people to work for me forever, but if I can teach them some new skills whilst they help me get through the crazy workload and we can have a laugh whilst doing it then I see that the best balance.
+I don’t expect people to work for me forever, but if I can teach them some new skills while they help me get through the crazy workload and we can have a laugh whilst doing it, then I see that as the best balance.

 What are your plans for the future of Plastic Freedom?